yuyu78/my-healthy-recipe/README.md

 * Update username
 * Filter recipe for Vegan people, allergen
 * Able to reset password if the user forgot
+* Allow the user to upload image from the computer.
+This feature will be covered in the upcoming Fullstack with Django lesson so for the moment, I am using the input with the type=URL so that the image can be stored with the URL address.

 ## Database <a name="database"></a>